Behnam-sn/Castle-Docusaurus/docs/soft-skills/the-cat-ate-my-source-code.md

 Run through the conversation in your mind.
 What is the other person likely to say?
-Will they ask, “Have you tried this…”
-Or “Didn’t you consider that?”
+Will they ask, “Have you tried this…” or “Didn’t you consider that?”

 How will you respond?
 Before you go and tell them the bad news,
 Is there anything else you can try?

-Sometimes, you just know what they are going to say, so save them the trouble.
+Sometimes you just know what they are going to say,
+So save them the trouble.

 Instead of excuses, provide options.

 Don’t say it can’t be done;
-Explain what can be done to salvage the situation.
+Explain what can be done to salvage the situation:

-Does code have to be deleted?
+- Does code have to be deleted?
   Tell them so, and explain the value of refactoring.

-Do you need to spend time prototyping to determine the best way to proceed?
+- Do you need to spend time prototyping to determine the best way to proceed?

-Do you need to introduce better testing or automation to prevent it from happening again?
+- Do you need to introduce better testing or automation to prevent it from happening again?

-Perhaps you need additional resources to complete this task.
+- Perhaps you need additional resources to complete this task.

-Or maybe you need to spend more time with the users?
+- Or maybe you need to spend more time with the users?

-Or maybe it’s just you:
+- Or maybe it’s just you:
   Do you need to learn some technique or technology in greater depth?
   Would a book or a course help?

-Don’t be afraid to ask, or to admit that you need help.
+  Don’t be afraid to ask,
+  Or to admit that you need help.

 Try to flush out the lame excuses before voicing them aloud.